Preparing the Policy, Industry, Labor, and Environmental LandscapeStates are Ready for Carbon Capture

 The Initiative is currently focused on modeling and planning support for project deployment, including deep financial analyses and public-private engagement around specific project opportunities it has identified.
 Participating state officials, stakeholders, and technical experts will also work to identify additional federal and state policy options to close cost gaps for specific carbon capture and pipeline projects that remain after accounting for the value of the federal 45Q tax credit.

-The Regional Carbon Capture Deployment Initiative is staffed by the Great Plains Institute at the invitation and direction of the State Carbon Capture Deployment Work Group.
+The Regional Carbon Capture Deployment Initiative is staffed by the Great Plains Institute at the invitation and direction of the State Carbon Capture Work Group.

 State-Specific Resources and Analysis